auth0/nextjs-auth0/README.md

 You should be aware of the security implications of both, but if you are:

 - Using [Static HTML Export](https://nextjs.org/docs/advanced-features/static-html-export)
-- You do not need to access user data during Server Side Rendering
+- You do not need to access user data during server-side rendering
 - You want to get the Access Token and call external API's directly from the frontend rather than using Next.js API Routes as a proxy to call external APIs

 Then [auth0-react](https://github.com/auth0/auth0-react) may be more suitable for your needs.

 ### Testing

-By default the SDK creates and manages a singleton instance to run for the lifetime of the application.
-When testing your application you may need to reset this instance, so it's state does not leak between tests.
+By default, the SDK creates and manages a singleton instance to run for the lifetime of the application.
+When testing your application you may need to reset this instance, so its state does not leak between tests.
 If you're using Jest, we recommend using `jest.resetModules()` after each test.
-Alternatively you can look at [creating your own instance of the SDK](./EXAMPLES.md#create-your-own-instance-of-the-sdk) so it can be recreated between tests.
+Alternatively, you can look at [creating your own instance of the SDK](./EXAMPLES.md#create-your-own-instance-of-the-sdk) so it can be recreated between tests.

 ## Contributing